 Can hire new employees in a relatively short amount of time

-An employer of record in Chile operates much the same as a PEO, but there are a few major distinctions.
+An employer-of-record service provider in Chile operates much the same as a PEO, but there are a few major distinctions.
 Similar to a PEO, an EOR handles all HR-related responsibilities (onboarding, payroll, and benefits), as well as managing compliance with Chilean labor laws and regulations.

 By partnering with an EOR service like Via, you do not need to go through the time-consuming process of establishing a subsidiary or entity in Chile.
 An EOR partner like Via becomes the employer on paper, while you are still responsible for day-to-day management of employees.